chardmd/jamstackbuild/content/posts/2020-06-10-quick-and-easy-deployment-using-netlify.md

 tags:
   - Deployment
 ---
-Learn how to quickly deploy your jamstack for FREE via netlify
+Learn how to quickly deploy your Jamstack for FREE via netlify

 ## 1. Register an account in Netlify